Craig Huffer

 In 2008 as an 18-year-old Huffer won the Leonara Golden Gift, the richest mile race in Australia.

 In 2009 as a 19-year-old Huffer placed 3rd at the 2009 Australian Athletics Championships in Brisbane, and recorded 3:39.98 at the Sydney Track Classic to rank the fourth fastest Australian junior at the time over the 1500 metres.

 In 2010 he became the 47th ever Australian to run a sub-4 mile in Nashville, USA, and went on to run a 1500 metres personal best of 3:36.35 at the Reunion Internacional Ciudad de Barcelona, to rank 16th on the all-time Australian senior list.

 In October 2011 Huffer joined the Very Nice Track Club to train under Ron Warhurst.
-The following Fall he finished fourth in the Fifth Avenue Mile in 3:53.5.
+The following Autumn he finished fourth in the Fifth Avenue Mile in 3:53.5.